circleci/circleci-docs/jekyll/_cci2/google-auth.md

 The [Google Cloud SDK](https://cloud.google.com/sdk/) is a powerful set of tools that can be used to access Google Cloud Platform services.
-Specifically, deploying your application requires authentication using the `gcloud` command-line tool.
+Specifically, deploying your application requires authentication using the `gcloud` command-line tool (included in the Google Cloud SDK).

 ## Prerequisites